 Checking whether you have Original Medicare or Medicare Advantage is simple.
-By checking your enrollment status at www.mymedicare.gov, you’ll be able to view your coverage type and options, as well as how long you’ve been a member.
+By reviewing your enrollment status at www.mymedicare.gov, you’ll be able to view your coverage type and options and how long you’ve been a member.

 Can you switch back to Original Medicare in Maryland?